DG by Gilman 2 Promotion Diane 4wpd4z

 4.3 A confidential multi-stakeholder Advisory Forum within the GNI will provide guidance to participating companies on emerging challenges and opportunities to respect and advance the human rights of freedom of expression and privacy.

-Promotion Gilman by DG Diane 2 External Multi-Stakeholder Learning Forums
+Gilman Diane 2 Promotion DG by External Multi-Stakeholder Learning Forums

 4.4 Participants will promote global dialogue and understanding of the Principles and share learning about their implementation.
 Participants will engage with a broad range of interested companies, industry associations, advocacy NGOs and other civil society organizations, universities, governments and international institutions.